openhab/openhab-addons/bundles/org.openhab.binding.rootedtoon/README.md

  * reading boiler state/settings
  * reading smart power meter readings (electricity usage, electricity generation from e.g. solar, gas usage)

-You can find how to root your Toon here: https://www.youtube.com/watch?v=0ojFe4Q7vDs
+You can find how to root your Toon [here](https://www.youtube.com/watch?v=0ojFe4Q7vDs).

 ## Supported Things

-Currently only thoroughly tested with my own Toon, as well as lightly tested by some forum users on [this topic](https://community.openhab.org/t/rooted-locally-accessible-toon/65958).
+Currently lightly tested by some forum users on [this topic](https://community.openhab.org/t/rooted-locally-accessible-toon/65958).
+It should work with the rooted version of Toon, having the web interface available.

 ## Discovery

-Unfortunately, autodiscovery does not work.
-You'll have to enter the Toon address manually.
+Autodiscovery is not supported.

 ## Thing Configuration

 The "Rooted Toon" thing has two configuration parameters:
- * the url to access the Toon (preferrably on your local network, for security reasons), in the form of `http://ip.of.your.toon`
+ * the url to access the Toon (preferably on your local network, for security reasons), in the form of `http://ip.of.your.toon` (or using a hostname of course).
  * the interval between updates, which defaults to 8 seconds (recommended, as Toon refreshes its data every 8 seconds)

 ## Channels